Nexus-Mods/extension-quickbms-support/README.md

 All operations expect the following arguments to be provided in order for QBMS to execute correctly:
 - The absolute path to a BMS script containing compression/encryption instructions.
 - The absolute path to the game archive we wish to run the operation on.
-- An output/input folder depending on which operation is called (absolute path again) the folder is primarily used when extracting or reimporting; but needs to be supplied for Write and List operations as well.
+- An operation folder which is used for input/output depending on which operation is called (absolute path again) the folder is primarily used when extracting or reimporting; but needs to be supplied for Write and List operations as well.

-- The operation type we want the extension to execute e.g. (‘extract’ or ‘reimport’ or ‘write’ or ‘list’)
+Optional arguments:
 - QBMS options to define the tool’s behaviour as it runs its scripts, please see the implemented options above.
-- An error/list callback function which will allow the calling game extension to react to any errors reported by QBMS or retrieve list entries information when successfully executing the list operation.
+- An error/data callback function which will allow the calling game extension to react to any errors reported by QBMS or retrieve list entries information when successfully executing the list operation.

-Before continuing, please make sure to read through our wiki guide on how to create game extensions in Vortex
+Before continuing, please make sure to read through our wiki guide on how to create game extensions in Vortex https://wiki.nexusmods.com/index.php/Creating_a_game_extension_for_Vortex

 Please note that this guide in its current state does not touch on MexScript/BMS scripting, and assumes that the reader has a basic grasp of the language, file systems, data structures and compression algorithms.
 A quick start guide for BMS scripting can be found here.